italia/spid-cie-oidc-docs/docs/en/termini_acronimi.rst

 Le notations [...] and ... mean that the text has been cut off for editor's requirements.

 *base64url* denotes the URL-safe base64 coding without padding, defined at :rfc:`7515#section-2`.

+All the examples contained in this document must be considered as non-normative.

 .. warning::
     |warning-message-en|